-Passing grade: In order to pass the course, you must pass both the laboratory and exam course portions.
+- Passing grade: In order to pass the course, you must pass both the laboratory and exam course portions.
 Students must obtain a grade of 50% or higher on the exam portion of the course in order for the laboratory write-up/assignment/project portion of the course to count towards the final grade.
 Similarly, students must obtain a grade of 50% or higher on the laboratory write-up/assignment/project portion of the course in order for the exam portion of the course to count towards the final grade.
 If a student does not receive 50% or higher on the exam portion of the course but receives a grade which is 50% or higher on the laboratory write-up/assignment/project portion of the course, their final grade will be whatever they obtained on the exam portion.
 Similarly, if a student does not receive 50% or higher on the laboratory write-up/assignment/project portion of the course but receives a grade which is 50% or higher on the exam portion of the course, their final grade will be whatever they obtained on the laboratory write-up/assignment/project portion.
-If the student receives less than 50% on both the exam and the laboratory write-up/assignment/project course portions, their final grade will be the higher of the exam portion and the laboratory write-up/assignment/project portion.

-Lab Work: You must attend and complete all laboratories.
-If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab.

-Late Reports: Late submissions of lab reports/assignments/project write-ups, presentations will not be accepted.
+If the student receives less than 50% on both the exam and the laboratory write-up/assignment/project course portions, their final grade will be the higher of the exam portion and the laboratory write-up/assignment/project portion. - Lab Work: You must attend and complete all laboratories.
+If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, appropriate documentation must be obtained and provided to the course instructor.
+Arrangements must be made with the TA or Laboratory Technician to complete a makeup lab. - Late Reports: Late submissions of lab reports/assignments/project write-ups, presentations will not be accepted unless academic consideration has been granted. - CORE Human Ethics Online Course: It is mandatory to complete this course prior to beginning data collection for the course project.
+If a certificate of completion is not handed in, students will not be allowed to be involved in the course project. - Copies of Out-of-Class Assignments: Keep paper and/or other reliable back-up copies of all out-of-class assignments: you may be asked to resubmit work at any time.